How to build a wireless Midi drum trigger?

 I was always fascinated by the idea to be able to run around on stage playing drums when I perform.
-Especially with my main project Ego vs Emo where we do a mix of electronic dance music with Ableton Live + sax + drums, I ‘m always thinking about how to improve the possibilities of not being tight up to much to my hybrid drumkit while a whole crowd of hundreds of people going nuts to our music.
-I looked into different connection posibilities and did a project with a Guitar Hero Wii drum – which is easy to set up, cheap and stable but has a latency which is only allright for plaing pretty laid back HipHop stuff but not for ‘real’ drumming, so more research and experiments to get a wireless midi drum needed to be done before I got to this result:
+For my band Ego vs Emo where we do a mix of electronic dance music with Ableton Live + sax + drums, I ‘m always thinking about how to improve the possibilities of not being tight up to much to my hybrid drumkit while a whole crowd of hundreds of people going nuts to our music.
+I looked into different connection posibilities and did a project with a Guitar Hero Wii drum.
+It is easy to set up, cheap and stable but has a latency which doesn’t work for accurate drumming.
+I had to do more research and experiments.
+I got some pretty good results as you can see in the video below.

 midiBEAM from Panda Midi solutions

-The key for realising this idea was the midiBEAM wireless midi transmitter, which is doing a pretty stable and easy to set up connection.
-It says that it can transmit up to 250 meters in an open-air environment – which I didn’t try out but I went to different rooms in my flat to test how good it will transmit even if there are walls in between and it is pretty solid even if you are in the next room.
-It runs of two AAA batteries, is quite small and easy to fit or tape to a midi controller and has one standard midi plug.
+The key for this setup is the midiBEAM wireless midi transmitter.
+It is doing a pretty stable and easy to set up connection.
+It states in the manual that it can transmit up to 250 meters in an open-air environment.
+I didn’t tried this but I went to different rooms in my flat to test how good it will transmit.
+And I have to say it it very solid even transmitting being in another room.
+It needs two AAA batteries, ansis quite small and easy to fit.
+A standard 5-pin MIDI plug is how you can connect it to MIDI controllers.

-When thinking about building a wireless midi drum I was instantly thinking about carry frames from marching drums and to fit a few e-pads to this frame.
-I called up Drum-Tec, which you might know as one of the leading resellers for electronic drums but who have a marching drum departement as well and asked them if they could have a look if they have some advice.
-They tried fitting a few Roland pads onto one of their frames but their beginner model of a marching snare was so cheap that I went for this one and altered the idea of having e-pads to actually converting this accoustic drum to an electronic drum.
+When thinking about building a wireless midi drum, I was instantly thinking about carry frames from marching drums.
+I called up Drum-Tec, which you might know as one of the leading resellers for electronic drums.
+They have a marching drum departement as well.
+Their beginner/entry level model of a marching snare is very affordable.
+I went for this one and converted this acoustic drum to an electronic drum.

 The conversion from accoustic to electronic

-And yes, this definately was the right pick for having a drum now with a really great playing feel and a really great trigger conversion.
+This definitely was the right pick for a really great playing feel and a really great trigger conversion.

 Rathgeber Drums Trigger

 I got in contact with Rathgeber Drums and told them about my idea and they were really helpful.
-As the rail where the trigger is sitting on needs to be mounted inside the drum on the tuning rackets and usually has different sizes (screws and distances), they customized a trigger bar for me, so that the installation was easy to do.
-(Thx so much Robert!) – This dual-zone trigger is pretty awesome and does a great job of picking up quiet to loud strokes and depending on your drum-modul this would be the real deal for accoustic to electronic conversion on a very high standard.
+The rail for the trigger needs to be mounted inside the drum on the tuning rackets.
+It usually has different sizes (screws and distances) but Rathgeber customized a trigger bar for me.
+(Thx so much Robert!)
+This dual-zone trigger is pretty awesome and does a great job of picking up quiet to loud strokes.
+Depending on your drum-modul this would be the real deal for acoustic to electronic conversion to a very good standard.
 Mounting of the rail and adjusting the trigger was pretty straight forward and didn’t take much time.